+In October 2022 Finn was announced as a season wildcard for the 2023 Freeride World Tour.
+Finn has represented New Zealand and the Beijing 2022 and the PyeongChang 2018 Olympic Winter Games.
+In 2019 Finn finished fifth in Big Air at the Utah 2019 FIS Snowboard, Freestyle and Freeski World Championships.
 In 2016, at the age of 16, Finn won two medals for NZ at the Youth Olympic Winter Games in Oslo.
 Finn won the Breakthrough Season category at the 2016 Snow Sports NZ Annual Awards and was a finalist for the Emerging Talent award at the 2017 Halberg Awards.
-Finn was named to the NZ team to compete at the 2018 Olympic Winter Games in PyeongChang.
-In 2019 Finn finished fifth in Big Air at the Utah 2019 FIS Snowboard, Freestyle and Freeski World Championships.

-World Cup Bronze medal, Big Air, Cardrona, 2018; Silver medal, Halfpipe, bronze medal, Slopestyle, 2016 Youth Olympic Winter Games, Oslo; 2018 Winter Olympian; 5th place Freeski Big Air 2019 World Champs
+2023 Freeride World Tour wildcard athlete, 2022 and 2018 Winter Olympian; World Cup Bronze medal, Big Air, Cardrona, 2018; Silver medal, Halfpipe, bronze medal, Slopestyle, 2016 Youth Olympic Winter Games, Oslo; 5th place Freeski Big Air 2019 World Champs

 Growing up in Wanaka with the Southern Alps as his backyard, Finn had begun skiing by the age of two.
 With both parents keen skiers and his father a heli ski guide and avalanche safety instructor, Finn was encouraged to spend plenty of time in the mountains and didn’t take much persuading!
 At the age of 13 he won the inaugural Junior World Heli Challenge.

 At home in the backcountry but even more so in the park and pipe, Finn decided to focus on the disciplines of halfpipe and slopestyle.
 He was named to the Snow Sports NZ Freeski High Performance Development Squad in 2014.